Why Wilson County Schools

 The district places a strong emphasis on the integration of technology into the classroom and the importance of teachers utilizing creative learning strategies to help keep students engaged in the learning process.

-- For the past two years, the National School Board Association and the Center for Digital Education have recognized the district as one of the best in the nation for its innovative teaching techniques.
+- The National School Board Association and the Center for Digital Education has recognized the district twice as one of the best in the nation for its innovative teaching techniques.

-- Half the schools in Wilson Co. have a dedicated laptop for each student, with the ultimate goal of implementing 1:1 technology throughout the district.
+- More than half the schools in Wilson County have a dedicated laptop for each student, with the ultimate goal of implementing 1:1 technology throughout the district.

 Career & Technical Education

-CTE offers 21 different industry certifications with 82 teachers offering 42 pathways & 129 different courses.
-Subject areas include agriculture, family & consumer sciences, trade & industry, health science, technology, marketing and STEM.
+CTE offers 24 different industry certifications with 80 teachers offering 40 pathways & 134 different courses.
+Subject areas include agriculture, family & consumer sciences, trade & industry, health science, computer science, marketing and STEM.

 The district offers a wide range of competitive sports.
 Teams and individuals from our district have won numerous district and state titles making this a “must visit” destination for college recruiters.
 Our athletes are competing collegiately at every level including the service academies, Ivy League, and the SEC.

-- More than 3,000 athletes are involved in a competitive sport.
+- More than 3,500 athletes were involved in a competitive sport.

 With Music City just 20 minutes away, it’s no surprise that our student bands and choral groups consistently excel at competition.
 The district also offers a wide range of opportunities for students interested in visual arts, theater, and audio-visual production.

-- More than 40 K-12 students were invited to showcase their art at the Frist Art Museum.
+- More than 250 K-12 students from 20 schools participated in the Superintendent’s Art Exhibit at the Frist Museum.

-- Choral groups have performed in festivals, parades, and all-state choirs.
+- Choral groups performed in festivals, parades, and all-state choirs and received national recognition.